mixxorz/GarageBard/README.md

 ## How does it work?

 You load up MIDI files and GarageBard "plays" them by sending keystrokes to the game.

+You can also plug in a MIDI controller and play songs yourself.

 ## Screenshots